hashicorp/terraform-provider-azuread/docs/guides/managed_service_identity.md

 Note that when using managed identity for authentication, the tenant ID must also be specified.

--> **Using a Custom MSI Endpoint?** In the unlikely event you're using a custom endpoint for Managed Service Identity - this can be configured using the `msi_endpoint` field - however this shouldn't need to be configured in regular use.
+-> **Using a Custom MSI Endpoint?** In the unlikely event you're using a custom endpoint for Managed Identity - this can be configured using the `msi_endpoint` field - however this shouldn't need to be configured in regular use.

 More information on [the fields supported in the Provider block can be found here](../index.html#argument-reference).

-At this point running either `terraform plan` or `terraform apply` should allow Terraform to run using Managed Service Identity.
+At this point running either `terraform plan` or `terraform apply` should allow Terraform to run using Managed Identity.

 Next you should follow the [Configuring a Service Principal for managing Azure Active Directory](service_principal_configuration.html) guide to grant the Service Principal necessary permissions to create and modify Azure Active Directory objects such as users and groups.